 What has been researched so far?

-All previously completed diploma theses and dissertations are available in the Hohe Tauern National Park Data Center.
+All previously awarded academic works are are available in the Hohe Tauern National Park Data Center.